 In addition to the Community Survey, Mountain Line convened a Stakeholder Committee to assist in designing alternatives for the update.
 The Stakeholder Committee is composed of residents, business owners, professionals, and representatives of populations that depend on transit, among others.

 The Stakeholder Committee will meet several times over the coming months to help Mountain Line evaluate a pair of alternatives that illustrate a key choice for the future.
-The alternatives will be brought to the Committee and to the public for comment this summer.
-Input on the alternatives will be used to create the final plan, which the Missoula Urban Transportation District Board of Directors may adopt in Fall 2017.
+The alternatives will be brought to the Committee and to the public for comment in a series of open houses in November 2017.
+Input on the alternatives will be used to create the final plan, which the Missoula Urban Transportation District Board of Directors may adopt in 2018.
+The public will have an opportunity to comment on the a draft of the final plan in 2018.
+Please follow us on Facebook or check back on this page for future updates.